Stephan-S/FS19_AutoDrive/README.md

 ## Discord Server:
-For help & support, feel free to join us on our Discord Server https://discord.gg/9D4B5hX
+For help & support, feel free to join us on Discord: https://discord.gg/9D4B5hX

 ### For a little thank you